Mikespike2319/templatebarebones/README.md

 1. **Open the Report Generator**
    - Open `report-generator.html` in any modern web browser (Chrome, Edge, Firefox recommended)

-2. **Upload Excel File**
+2. **Upload File**
-   - Click "Choose Excel File"
+   - Click "Choose Excel or CSV File"
-   - Select your Intune export (.xlsx or .xlsm file)
+   - Select your Intune export (.xlsx, .xlsm, or .csv file)
-   - If multiple sheets exist, choose the desired sheet from the dropdown
+   - If uploading Excel with multiple sheets, choose the desired sheet from the dropdown
    - The report will generate automatically

 3. **View Report**